jembi/openhim-mediator-mapping/docs/docs/gettingStarted/endpoints.md

 }'
 ```

 This is a RESTful API that supports POST, PUT, GET, and DELETE.
 Therefore, once an `Endpoint` has been created it can be retrieved, updated, and deleted.
-For information please see the [Mapping Mediator API]() documentation.
+For more information, please see the [Mapping Mediator API](./api.md) documentation.

 The schema can be broken down into 7 major areas of concern: